-Errors in an HVI Sequence Running in Non-Blocking Mode
+Retrieving Errors when HVI is Running in Non-Blocking Mode

-If an error occurs when the HVI is in non-blocking mode, Sequence execution is not halted automatically and no exception is thrown, since in non-blocking mode the run() method returns immediately as soon as the Sequence execution starts.
-In order to query the status of the HVI execution you must call getExecutionStatus().
-This method returns the enum ExecutionStatus with values for:
+If an error occurs when the HVI is in non-blocking mode, Sequence execution is not halted automatically and no exception is thrown, since in non-blocking mode, the run() method returns immediately as soon as the Sequence execution starts.
+In order to query the status of the HVI execution you must query the HVI property execution_status and depending on the status check the execution_errors.